Robert C. Robbins: Early life and education

 Robbins was born in Laurel, Mississippi, and raised by his maternal grandparents, where he spent much of his childhood at the local community college, where his grandfather was a math professor.
 In high school, Robbins was inspired to pursue medicine, in part due to the lack of local physicians.
-He later earned his first undergraduate degree in Chemistry from Millsaps College.
+He later earned his undergraduate degree in chemistry from Millsaps College.
 In 1983, he received his medical degree from the University of Mississippi.

 Career

 After receiving his medical degree in 1983, he continued work as a resident at the University of Mississippi until 1989, with an emphasis in general surgery.
 He then began a residency at Stanford University Hospital, specializing in cardiothoracic surgery until 1992, before working as a pediatric fellow at Emory University School of Medicine and Royal Children's Hospital in Australia.
 Beginning in 1993, Robbins acted as the director of the cardiothoracic transplantation laboratory at the Stanford University School of Medicine until 2012, becoming the chair of the Department of Cardiothoracic Surgery in 2005.
 During his time at the Stanford University School of Medicine, Robbins maintained active roles in a variety of public and professional service, including serving on the education committee for the American Association for Thoracic Surgery and the strategic planning committee for the American Heart Association.

 On November 5, 2012, Robbins left Stanford's school of medicine to work as the president and CEO of the Texas Medical Center, before becoming the 22nd president of the University of Arizona in 2017.
+In October 2019, Robbins faced criticism after remarks he made during a Native SOAR (Students Outreach, Access, and Resiliency) class.
+According to students present, Robbins prefaced a discussion of his ancestry by saying, "Not to pull an Elizabeth Warren," before explaining that he had taken a DNA test to determine whether he had Cherokee ancestry.
+Students reported that Robbins added that, despite the negative result, he intended to be tested again because of his "very high cheekbones."
+Native student organizations, including Voices of Indigenous Concerns in Education (VOICE), described the remarks as culturally insensitive and called for a formal apology.
+Robbins later met with Native student leaders and issued a public apology, stating that he regretted the impact of his comments and wanted to learn from the experience.
 In 2021, he was given a one-year contract extension (to 2024) and an 8% pay raise, for a total compensation estimated at $1 million per year.
 Amidst a financial crisis, Robbins announced his intention to step down in 2026 at the latest.